LAAC-LSCP/VTC-IS-25/README.md

 ```

 ### Inference
-Inference is done using a checkpoint of the model, linking to the corresponding config file used for the trianing and the list of audio files to run thee inference on.
+Inference is done using a checkpoint of the model, linking to the corresponding config file used for the trianing and the list of audio files to run the inference on.

 ```sh
 uv run scripts/infer.py \